PiotrWald/Invoices/README.md

 ➤ Delete product (with 'Are you sure' prompt) feature.
 Remember that old invoices that include deleted products should be still showed correctly!
 ➤ Application root should be product list.
 ➤ Link to product list in navigation.
-➤ Link to add product to invoice on product list .
+➤ Link to add product to invoice on product list.
 ➤ Initial product list.
 ➤ Validations for product name and code uniqueness.
 ```